-I thank Amy Stephenson of the Bureau of Reclamation Lower Colorado Regional Offices' Technical Services Group for chemical analyses of water samples and for her assistance with field sampling over the years.
-Rick Roline was instrumental in initiating sampling in 2000 and commented on the recent manuscript.
-Debra Callahan provided Figure 2.
+Acknowledgments I thank Amy Stephenson of the Bureau of Reclamation Lower Colorado Regional Offices' Technical Services Group for chemical analyses of water samples and for her assistance with field sampling over the years.
+Rick Roline was instrumental in initiating sampling in 2000 and also commented on the recent manuscript.
+I also thank Jason Eckberg and Seth Shanahan for reviewing an early draft and two anonymous reviewers for helping improve the manuscript.
+Debra Callahan provided Fig. 2.
 Doug Andersen (USGS) helped with sampling and reviewed the document.
 Sherri Pucherelli assisted with processing invertebrate samples and Rich Durfee helped with identifying invertebrates in some of the samples.
 Thanks to Bill Green, Pam Adams, and Amelia Porter, LC Regional Office, and Peggy Roefer, Keiba Crear, and Seth Shanahan, Southern Nevada Water Authority for providing additional support.
 Funding support over the years was provided by the LC Regional Office, Southern Nevada Water Authority, and the Reclamation S&T Program.